kadena-community/kadena.js/packages/libs/react-ui/README.md

 When it comes to dark theme, the default behavior when using theme specific tokens will effectively be the inverse of the opposing theme.
 This is not always ideal since visual cues can be lost.
-We have a task open for looking for a way to create localized theme tokens to allow for more customization in these circumstances
+When using sprinkles, you can specify a different color for dark vs light mode and when using the style function, you can use a selector.

 Since the development of this library is happening in parallel with the development of our other products, the color sets are also still in flux.
 In